takhoshi/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```
      s03-db-0:~ # zypper install sle-ha-release fence-agents
      Refreshing service 'Public_Cloud_Module_12_x86_64'.
      Refreshing service 'SUSE_Linux_Enterprise_Server_for_SAP_Applications_12_SP3_x86_64'.
      Loading repository data...
      Reading installed packages...
      'fence-agents' is already installed.
      No update candidate for 'fence-agents-4.0.25+git.1485179354.eb43835-2.19.x86_64'.
 The highest available version is already installed.
      Resolving package dependencies...

      The following 2 NEW packages are going to be installed:
        sle-ha-release sle-ha-release-POOL

      The following NEW product is going to be installed:
        "SUSE Linux Enterprise High Availability Extension 12 SP3"

      2 new packages to install.
      Overall download size: 7.6 KiB.
-Already cached: 0 B. After the operation,

-     additional 1.7 KiB will be used.
+Already cached: 0 B. After the operation, additional 1.7 KiB will be used.
      Continue? [y/n/...? shows all options] (y): y
      Do you agree with the terms of the license? [yes/no] (no): yes
      Retrieving package sle-ha-release-POOL-12.3-1.53.x86_64
     (1/2),   3.1 KiB (   67   B unpacked)
      Retrieving: sle-ha-release-POOL-12.3-1.53.x86_64.rpm .....................[done]
      Retrieving package sle-ha-release-12.3-1.53.x86_64
      (2/2),   4.5 KiB (  1.6 KiB unpacked)
      Retrieving: sle-ha-release-12.3-1.53.x86_64.rpm ..........................[done]
      Checking for file conflicts: .............................................[done]
      (1/2) Installing: sle-ha-release-POOL-12.3-1.53.x86_64 ...................[done]
      (2/2) Installing: sle-ha-release-12.3-1.53.x86_64 ........................[done]
      s03-db-0:~ #
     ```

 12. Repeat the steps 1-12 on **s03-db-1**

+### Task 3: Configure operating system

+1. From the SSH session on s03-db-0, edit /etc/systemd/system.conf:

+    ```
+     s03-db-0:~ # vi /etc/systemd/system.conf
+    ```

+2. In the /etc/systemd/system.conf file, locate the DefaultTasksMax entry and configure it as follows (remove the leading # character, if present)

+    ```
+     DefaultTasksMax=4096
+    ```

+3. Activate the newly configured setting by running:

+    ```
+     systemctl daemon-reload
+    ```

+4. From the SSH session on s03-db-0, edit /etc/sysctl.conf:

+    ```
+     s03-db-0:~ # vi /etc/sysctl.conf
+    ```

+5. In the /etc/sysctl.conf file, create (or modify, if they already exist) the following entries:

+    ```
+     vm.dirty_bytes = 629145600
+     vm.dirty_background_bytes = 314572800
+    ```

+6. Repeat steps 1-5 on **s03-db-1**

-### Task 3: Enable cross-node password-less SSH access
+### Task 4: Enable cross-node password-less SSH access

 1. From the SSH session on s03-db-0, generate passphrase-less DSA SSH key by running `ssh-keygen -tdsa`.
-When prompted, press **Enter** three times and then run `cat /root/.ssh/id\_dsa.pub` to display the key.
+When prompted, press **Enter** three times and then run `cat /root/.ssh/id_dsa.pub` to display the key.

     ```
      s03-db-0:~ # ssh-keygen -tdsa
      Generating public/private dsa key pair.
      Enter file in which to save the key (/root/.ssh/id_dsa):
      Created directory '/root/.ssh'.
      Enter passphrase (empty for no passphrase):
      Enter same passphrase again:
      Your identification has been saved in /root/.ssh/id_dsa.
      Your public key has been saved in /root/.ssh/id_dsa.pub.
      The key fingerprint is:
      SHA256:d52jKGzQ7o5+z+EqEcwcoD7rxCz3ld8E7+a6izW6+bE root@s03-db-0
      The key's randomart image is:
      +---[DSA 1024]----+
      |    ..           |
      |   .  .          |